-Chris Wood's first half-century of the season and an unbeaten 35 from Neil McKenzie ensured Hampshire escaped with a draw in their LV= County Championship Division Two encounter with Glamorgan.
+Chris Wood's first half-century of the season and an unbeaten 35 from Neil McKenzie ensured Hampshire in their LV= County Championship Division Two encounter with Glamorgan.

 Rain meant only 39 overs were possible, during which time Hampshire overcame a 14-run deficit, built a lead of 108 and lost just two wickets to leave a draw inevitable as the home side closed on 237 for four at the Ageas Bowl.

 Hampshire began the last day on 115 for two from 41 overs, still 14 behind and with Glamorgan in urgent need of early wickets before the threatened rain arrived, but they were frustrated in their efforts.